 |ACGIH TLV (2010)||1.0 ppm||5.0 ppm||NA||NA|

 Permissible Exposure Limit (PEL) given by OSHA (Occupational Safety and Health Administration) defines the maximum concentration of H2S to which an unprotected worker may be exposed to.
-In other words, PEL may reference an eight-hour time-weighted average (TWA), a 15-minute short term exposure limit (STEL), or an instantaneous ceiling limit (CL) concentration that cannot be exceeded for any period.
-Similarly, NIOSH (National Institute for Occupational Safety and Health) states the Recommended Exposure Limit (REL) is the occupational exposure limit and ACGIH (American Conference of Governmental Industrial Hygienists) recommends the TLVs (i.e. threshold limit values).
+In other words, PEL may reference an eight-hour time-weighted average (TWA), a 15-minute short-term exposure limit (STEL), or an instantaneous ceiling limit (CL) concentration that cannot be exceeded for any period.
+Similarly, NIOSH (National Institute for Occupational Safety and Health) states the Recommended Exposure Limit (REL) is the occupational exposure limit.
+The ACGIH (American Conference of Governmental Industrial Hygienists) recommends the TLVs (i.e. threshold limit values).

 Health & Environmental Impact of H2S

-H2S is both an irritant and as well as a chemical asphyxiant when inhaled affects the oxygen utilization and the central nervous system of the body.
-It has a detectable odour even at low concentrations, however with continued exposure and at high concentrations, it causes olfactory fatigue i.e. the person loses the ability to smell H2S even if it is present.
+H2S is both an irritant and as well as a chemical asphyxiant.
+So, When inhaled affects oxygen utilization and the central nervous system of the body.
+It has a detectable odour even at low concentrations.
+However, with continued exposure and at high concentrations, it causes olfactory fatigue i.e. the person loses the ability to smell H2S even if it is present.
 At very high concentrations, the ability to smell the gas can be lost instantaneously.
 Its health effects can vary depending on the level and duration of exposure.

 After exposure to H2S, symptoms usually begin immediately.
 At low levels, symptoms such as irritation of the eyes, nose, and throat occur.
 H2S does not accumulate in the body.
-But repeated and prolonged exposures can cause low blood pressure, headache, dizziness, nausea, and vomiting, as well as coughing and difficulty in breathing while higher levels can cause shock, convulsions, coma, and death.
+But repeated and prolonged exposures can several effects.
+For example, low blood pressure, headache, dizziness, nausea, and vomiting, as well as coughing and difficulty in breathing.
+While higher levels can cause shock, convulsions, coma, and death.

-H2S, being somewhat water-soluble, results in the formation of sulfhydric acid (H2SO4), which is corrosive to metals, and contributes to acidic deposition to soil and water.
+H2S, being somewhat water-soluble, results in the formation of sulfhydric acid (H2SO4).
+H2SO4 is corrosive to metals and contributes to acidic deposition in soil and water.
 Additionally, it is capable of corroding metals.

-H2S oxidizes in the atmosphere to sulfur dioxide (SO2), one of the critical ambient air pollutants, which has its negative effects on human health and the environment.
+H2S oxidizes in the atmosphere to sulfur dioxide (SO2).
+SO2 is one of the critical ambient air pollutants and has negative effects on human health and the environment.
 It further reacts to form sulfates through several different pathways.
 Though not directly involved in climate change, its conversion to sulfate particles in the atmosphere contributes to the cooling influence provided by atmospheric sulfate.

 Possible corrective measures